ruuda/blog/posts/a-language-for-designing-slides.md

 and to sort out what works and what doesn’t.
-The number of implemented primitives is small, but placing SVG graphics and rendering text is supported, which for many things is sufficent.
+The number of implemented primitives is small, but placing SVG graphics and rendering text is supported, which for many things is sufficient.
 I plan to continue in the same way: implement features as I need them, and make things more ergonomic when they start to become unwieldy.